-(Unmarried partners, “Partnershaft,” fiancées, adult children, grandparents and other extended family do not qualify for a family exemption.)
+Unmarried partners, “Partnerschaft,” fiancées, fiancés, boyfriends, girlfriends, adult children, parents, grandparents and other extended family do not qualify for family exemptions.

-DISCLAIMER: Admission to the United States remains subject to a determination by Customs and Border Protection (CBP) officers upon arrival at a U.S. Port of Entry.
-A valid visa, ESTA or NIE is not a guarantee of admission.
+Admission to the United States remains subject to a determination by Customs and Border Protection (CBP) at the U.S. Port of Entry.
+A valid visa, ESTA and NIE is not a guarantee of admission.